paularmstrong/onerepo/docs/src/content/docs/api/index.md

 Prevent reading matched files in the `commands.directory` as commands.

-When writing custom commands and workspace-level subcommands, we may need to ignore certain files like tests, fixtures, and other helpers.
+When writing custom commands and Workspace-level subcommands, we may need to ignore certain files like tests, fixtures, and other helpers.
 Use a regular expression here to configure which files will be ignored when oneRepo parses and executes commands.

 ```ts title="onerepo.config.ts"
 export default {